 From time to time, a restaurant’s design and décor might lose its fresh, new vibe and look tired and outdated.
-Giving it a facelift is a good idea, but not before reviewing the restaurant renovation costs involved and other helpful pointers below.
+Giving it a facelift is a good idea, but not before reviewing the restaurant renovation costs involved.
+This, as well as other helpful pointers below, will help you succeed in renovating your restaurant.

 1. Ready to Remodel?

 What’s trendy today is gone tomorrow, so knowing in advance that you want to renovate your restaurants gives you a head start in planning.
 Experienced restaurateurs reckon a facelift every five to seven years in order to stay current and relevant.
-It’s also prudent and necessary to consider the financial standing of your company and if a renovation would fit your long-term goals.
+It’s also prudent and necessary to consider the financial standing of your company.
+Furthermore, if a renovation would fit your long-term goals.

 If your restaurant is approaching the suggested time range and all the other factors point to the need of a refurbishment, start with budgeting.
 Renovation costs differ from one place to another and are dependent on factors like venue size, choice of materials, equipment upgrades and labour.